Torrid zone: Early theories and origins

 Pomponius Mela, the first Roman geographer, asserted that the Earth had two habitable zones, a north and a south one.
 The second population were known as Antichthones.
 However, it would be impossible to get into contact with each other because of the unbearable heat at the equator (De situ orbis 1.4).
 The term torrid is from Latin torridus, "burned, parched."

 Proved wrong

 Many Europeans had assumed that Cape Bojador, in Western Sahara, marked the beginning of the impenetrable torrid zone until 1434, when the Portuguese sailed past the cape and reported that no torrid zone existed.

+Further observation and exploration during the sixteenth century completely disproved the existence of an uninhabitable torrid zone.
+Firsthand reports from Spanish Conquistadors and explorers, combined with those of missionaries in Peru who crossed into the torrid zone, found it to be both habitable and fruitful, with complex weather patterns that disprove Aristotle's and early theories' claims that the torrid zone is hot and dry.
+The newly discovered Americas were a complete contrast to the early perceptions about the torrid zone, as the Americas, which lie within it, have complex weather patterns and are inhabited by humans, thereby disproving early theories about the torrid zone.